vineetvdubey/SimpleSearch/README.md

 # SimpleSearch

 A naive directory indexing program.
-It indexes all the files in the directory provides a search function.
+It indexes all the files in the directory and also provides a search function.

 > Steps to run